Skip to main content

 Identity alone is not enough.
 You need policies that determine what each device can do once authenticated.

 Least privilege: A temperature sensor should not have the same network access as an industrial controller.
-Define granular policies based on device type, location, and function.
+Define detailed policies based on device type, location, and function.

-Federated policy management: In large enterprises, different business units manage different device fleets.
+Federated policy management: In large enterprises with 10,000+ devices, different business units manage different device fleets.
 The IAM system must support delegated policy administration while maintaining central oversight.
+This is especially critical in telecom and IoT environments where device fleets span multiple geographies.

 Layer 3: Anomaly Detection